sap-tutorials/abap-core-development/tutorials/abap-environment-create-abap-cloud-project/abap-environment-create-abap-cloud-project.md

 ## You will learn
-  - How to create an ABAP Cloud project
+  - How to create an ABAP Cloud project.
+Each ABAP Cloud project represents a connection to one ABAP instance.
+You can see all your ABAP Projects in the Project Explorer.

 ---